 Install a switched electrical outlet box at a convenient location.
-Refer to "How to Get Power to the Trough" below for ideas on getting power to the outlet.
 Position the box close to the edge of the nailing strip, but leave enough space to install the cover plate.

 Wire the circuit with a separate switch for the trough outlet so you can control it independently of the existing overhead light.
 That gives you flexibility in setting the lighting level and mood.
 You can either expand an existing single box to a double or purchase a double switch that fits into a single box.